Multimeter Voltage Symbol (Guide & Photos)

 Multivolts

 With the Multivolts setting, you can check the AC and DC voltages more accurately.
-The one wavy line over the letter mV Represent the Multivolts.
+The one wavy line over the letter mV Represents the Multivolts.

 Wrapping Up

-From the post above, we truly hope that you were able to get a good idea about multimeter voltage symbols.
-So, the next time you use a multimeter to measure voltage, you won’t be confused.
+From the post above, we truly hope you got a good idea about multimeter voltage symbols.
+So you won’t be confused the next time you use a multimeter to measure voltage.

 References